 In the world game, size does not matter.
 There is no stereotypical physique for a footballer.
-The two greatest players of the modern era have completely different physiques; Messi who is 5’6” and Ronaldo who is 6’2”.
-At young ages, their emphasis in their development was technical and tactical.
+The two greatest players of the modern era have completely different physiques; Messi, who is 5’6”, and Ronaldo, who is 6’2”.
+At young ages, their emphasis on their development was technical and tactical.

 From a generalized view, this is the progression of player development: Grassroots Academy -> DSL -> Select Teams

 Note: There could be a situation in which a Grassroots player could move directly onto a Select Team.

 Player development starts at the U5 through U12 levels.
 Here we look to create Masters of the Ball, Artists on the field.
 The emphasis is technical ability focusing on the fundamentals of dribbling, passing, receiving (control), and shooting.
 Here the players participate in a wide variety of fun-filled activities where they are developing their gross and fine motor skills as well as developing motor memory.
 Every player has a ball, and we discourage lines and running without the ball.
 The children remain engaged and are having fun the entire time.

 Grassroots Academy has sessions in the fall, spring, and summer in Ukiah, Willits, and the Coast.

 This group consists of U8 through U16 age groups.
 Ideally, this group would have participated in the Grassroots and developed a foundation in their technical abilities.
 Now the individuals here are in a more competitive setting.